ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ H = \frac{dQ}{dt} = kA\frac{T_H - T_C}{L} $$

-The rate of heat transfer between a hot and cold resevoir is equal to the change in heat, or energy, over a period of time.
+The rate of heat transfer between a hot and cold reservoir is equal to the change in heat, or energy, over a period of time.
 This means the value is measured in Watts.
 We can calculate the power flowing through an object by using its thermal conductivity, $$ k $$, the cross-sectional area that the heat is flowing through, $$ A $$.
-The Temperatures of each hot and cold resevoir respectively measured in $$ K $$. and the length of the heat conductor, $$ L $$.
+The Temperatures of each hot and cold reservoir respectively measured in $$ K $$. and the length of the heat conductor, $$ L $$.

 ##### Heat Radiation

 > $$ H = Ae\sigma T^4 $$

 Every body emits some kind of electromagnetic radiation.
-The amount of power that a body emits is equal to its surface area, $$ A $$ multipled by its emmisivity, $$ e $$, the Stefan-Boltzmann constant, $$ \sigma $$, and the temperature of the body in Kelvin.
+The amount of power that a body emits is equal to its surface area, $$ A $$ multiplied by its emmisivity, $$ e $$, the Stefan-Boltzmann constant, $$ \sigma $$, and the temperature of the body in Kelvin.
 However, note that this equation is valid if the body and its surrounding environment are of the same temperature.

 > $$ \sigma = 5.6704 \cdot 10^{-8} \frac{W}{m^2\cdot K^4} $$